scala/scala-parser-combinators/README.md

 This library's main strengths are:

-* It's been around and in wide use for more than a decade.
+* Stability.
+It's been around and in wide use for more than a decade.
 * The codebase is modest in size and its internals are fairly simple.
 * It's plain vanilla Scala.
 No macros, code generation, or other magic is involved.

 Its main weaknesses are:

+* Minimal feature set.
 * Performance.
 If you are ingesting large amounts of data, you may want something faster.

 A number of other parsing libraries for Scala are available -- [see list on Scaladex](https://index.scala-lang.org/awesome/parsing?sort=stars).